Complaints and Dispute Resolution

 Is the FANZ complaint process right for you?

-Complaints Process Flowchart
+Complaints Process

-Further Information
+Additional Information

 If you have a problem or a dispute then the following general information may assist you find a way to resolve that dispute.
 This information is not intended as a substitute for legal advice.
 Please see you lawyer for advice specific to your issue.

-It is an important requirement of the Association’s Code of Practice that Franchisor members have a dispute resolution clause in their franchise agreements which requires them to attempt to resolve dispute with you by negotiation and mediation.
+It is an important requirement of the Association’s Code of Practice and Ethics that Franchisor members have a dispute resolution clause in their franchise agreements which requires them to attempt to resolve dispute with you by negotiation and mediation.
 This means franchisors must mediate disputes, if they cannot be resolved by face to face meeting or other negotiation.

 Mediation is a much cheaper and quicker method of resolving disputes than going to Court.
 It is known as a method of alternative dispute resolution, because it is alternative to going to Court.
 The Association promotes mediation as a method of dispute resolution for these reasons.